Adem-Tozlu/Frontend-Mentor-Interactive-rating-component/README.md

 During the course, I solidified my understanding of JavaScript and gained hands-on experience in applying it effectively in the browser environment.
 Practical exercises allowed me to significantly enhance my frontend development skills.

 ## Continued development
-I will create more projects in Frontend Mentor in the future to further develop my React skills.
+To further enhance my JavaScript skills in the browser environment, I will be working on additional projects on Frontend Mentor.

 ## Author